The Ultimate Guide to Working as a Professional Santa Claus

 3. Buy a Suit… and Start Working

 His first Santa suit was made by a friend who is a professional sewer.
 He wore it while helping to sell Christmas trees at the Home Depot where his son worked.
 He wanted to “see what the response would be and if I liked it.”

 4. Build a Website

-For all of the Santas we interviewed — just like the party princess we spoke with — web inquiries are key to the majority of their business.
+For all of the Santas we interviewed, web inquiries are key to the majority of their business.
 Creating a website is an essential step in starting your business.